TDLR Logo

 The Texas Department of Licensing and Regulation proposes changes to the rules at 16 TAC, Chapter 73, Electricians.
 The Department requests comments on the proposed rule changes and information related to the cost, benefit, or effect of the proposed rule changes, including any applicable data, research, or analysis.
 What are the proposed rule changes?
 The… Read More about Summary of Proposed Rule Changes and Request for Comments and Information

-Texas Expands Electrician Reciprocity with Iowa to Support Skilled Workforce and Economic Growth
+Texas Expands Electrician Reciprocity with Alabama to Support Skilled Workforce and Economic Growth

-AUSTIN โ€“ The Texas Department of Licensing and Regulation (TDLR) has entered into a reciprocal agreement with the Iowa Department of Inspections, Appeals, & Licensing as part of its ongoing efforts to respond to growing industry workforce needs.
-This agreement will allow licensed master electricians to work in either state without obtaining an additional license… Read More about Texas Expands Electrician Reciprocity with Iowa to Support Skilled Workforce and Economic Growth
+AUSTIN โ€“ The Texas Department of Licensing and Regulation (TDLR) has entered into reciprocal agreements with the Alabama State Board of Electrical Contractors as part of its ongoing efforts to respond to growing industry workforce needs.
+These agreements will allow licensed journeyman and master electricians to work in either state under a streamlined licensing process….
+Read More about Texas Expands Electrician Reciprocity with Alabama to Support Skilled Workforce and Economic Growth